-During my studies and jobs, I wrote or contributed to many open-source projects in various languages.
-Here are some examples in the following languages:
+During my studies, jobs and spare time, I wrote or contributed to many open-source projects.
+This page gathers the highlights.

 I couldn’t miss this new language aimed at safety and performance, mixing functional and imperative programming, with powerful generics and error handling!
 Rust is certainly the language I was looking for when I started my own compiler project (in C++).